MicrosoftDocs/learn/learn-pr/iot/manage-azure-iot-hub-with-metrics-alerts/includes/8-next-module.md

 ### Create an app for a third device

-1. Repeat all the steps in the **Create a project for a simulated device** section.
+1. Repeat all the steps in the **Create a project for a simulated device** section, except with a new project name.
 1. Change the leaf path from `new-device.cert1.pfx` to `new-device.cert3.pfx`.
 1. Set the app running.

     ![Console output showing the third device running correctly](../media/iot-hub-dps-device3.png)

 Great, a bit of repetitive work, but we now have our crowd of devices.
-The next step is to set all three apps running, then test our DPS resource and IoT Hub handle the assignments and telemetry correctly.
+The next, and final, step is to test our DPS resource and IoT Hub handle the assignments and telemetry correctly.

 ## Unit 7: Test your DPS linked IoT Hub with multiple devices

 In this unit, we verify all the pieces we have put in place work as expected.
 You've already set all the device apps running.
-In the next unit, we check the provisioning service handles the registration correctly.
-Then we'll check the IoT Hub gets automatic updates to its list of connected IoT devices.
-Finally, we change some device twin settings in the portal, and verify the correct device picks up these changes.
+First, we check the provisioning service handles the registration correctly.
+Then we'll check the IoT Hub gets automatic updates to its list of connected IoT devices, and receives the telemetry from the devices.
+Finally, in the portal, we change a device twin setting for one device, and verify the correct device picks up the change.

 ## Test the multiple devices are automatically assigned to your IoT Hub

 > [!TIP]
 > With three console screens running, a Visual Studio instance to initiate the devices, and a browser view of the Azure portal, it can help to have multiple monitors.
 The more screen real estate you've available for testing, the easier you'll find testing is!

-1. Verify all three device apps are sending telemetry.
+1. Verify all three device apps are still sending telemetry.

     ![Console output showing all three devices running](../media/iot-hub-dps-devices123.png)